mhle510/CIMERG/README.md

 # CIMERG
-This demonstration code is for ROK-US training #3
+This demonstration scripts is for ROK-US training #3